jRodriguezIV/Omegadex/README.md

 - Keep content minimal, practical, and easy to scan
 - Serve as a go-to resource for coding, quant finance, and technical interviews

----

-## 🚀 Usage

-Browse the folders for topic-specific cheat sheets.
-Copy, adapt, and extend as needed for your workflow.

 > 💡 Tip: Star ⭐ this repo to quickly find your way back when coding or prepping interviews!